Data quality monitoring

 - Serverless compute enabled.
 For instructions, see Connect to serverless compute.

-How does anomaly detection work?
+How does data quality monitoring work?

 Databricks monitors enabled tables for freshness and completeness.

-Enable anomaly detection on a schema
+Enable data quality monitoring on a schema

 -